henrikbostrom/crepes/README.md

 #### Documentation

-For the `crepes` package, see [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.html).
+For documentation of the `crepes` package, see [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.html).

-For the `crepes.fillings` module, see [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.fillings.html).
+For documentation of the `crepes.fillings` module, see [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.fillings.html).

 For examples, see [this Jupyter